MicroEJ/VEEPort-NXP-iMX93-EVK/README.md

   Some modules are described in a specific sub-folder / with some optional configuration files (`.properties` and / or `.xml`).

-- `bsp`: Contains a ready-to-use BSP software project for the i.MX93 board, including a CMake project, an implementation of MicroEJ Core Engine (and extensions) port on Linux and the i.MX93 board support package.
+- `linux-abstraction-layer`: Contains a ready-to-use Abstraction Layer project, including a CMake project and an implementation of MicroEJ Core Engine (and extensions) port on Linux.

 - `vee-port/extensions/front-panel`: Contains the board description and images for the Simulator.
   This project is updated once the VEE Port i.MX93 is built.

-- `vee-port/extensions/image-generator`: Contains the Image Generator extension.
-  This project is updated once the VEE Port i.MX93 is built.

-- `vee-port/mock`: Contains a Mock.
-  This project is updated once the VEE Port i.MX93 is built.

 - `app`: Contains a sample application which uses the VEE Port i.MX93.

-By default, the VEE Port i.MX93 is configured as a Mono-Sandbox Evaluation VEE Port i.MX93 (Refer to the [RELEASE NOTES](./RELEASE_NOTES.md) limitations section for more details).
+By default, the VEE Port i.MX93 is configured as a Mono-Sandbox Evaluation VEE Port.
+Refer to the [RELEASE NOTES](./RELEASE_NOTES.md) limitations section for more details.

 ## Run an Application on the Simulator